emqx/eip/active/0010-runq-based-overload-protection.md

 Ideally, the runq should not be greater than the number of schedulers.
 The runq can grow for a short period of time to handle peak traffic but should not stay high for longer than 1 mins.

-Erlang is soft real-time system, A long run queue can cause time-critical processes not getting scheduled on time that may lead timeout in upper layer's protocol.
-High level CPU usage may also prevent users from login for O&M operations and leave nodes in zombie state.
+Erlang is soft real-time system, a long run queue can cause time-critical processes not getting scheduled on time that may lead timeout in upper layer's protocol.
+High CPU usage may also prevent users from login for O&M operations and leave nodes in zombie state.

 EMQX needs some mechanism to cool down itself before it runs into the situation above.